petersahanaya/dotfiles/README.md

 ```sh
 sudo pacman -S kitty polybar picom thunar bluez bluez-utils blueman xfce4-screenshooter
 ```
+also you need to install whitesur-gtk-themes and mcmojave-icons and whitesur-grey-icons

 ## Optional but good to have
 ```sh